The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/gunbreaker.md

 5. Outside of **No Mercy**, only spend Cartridges on **Gnashing Fang** or if you would otherwise overcap on Cartridges.
 6. Use **Solid Barrel** combo on 1 target, **Demon Slaughter** combo on 2+ targets if nothing higher on the priority is available.

-* Since **Gnashing Fang** and **Sonic Break** have their cooldown reduced by skill speed, we need to delay them by 1 GCD every minute by adding a filler GCD.
+* Since **Gnashing Fang** and **Sonic Break** have their cooldown reduced by skill speed, we need to delay them by one GCD every minute by adding a filler GCD.
 Otherwise they will end up being before No Mercy which is a significant loss.

 Because GNB is more of a priority system than a strict rotation, the rotation is very flexible and can be adjusted to the needs of the encounter and group composition.